High-resolution radio imaging of TGSSJ1530+1049, a radio galaxy in a dense environment at z=4: Results

 The coordinates of the brighter, northern feature (A) are right ascension $\alpha=15^\mathrm{h} 30^\mathrm{m} 49\fs89029 \pm 0\fs00013$, and declination $\delta=10\degr 49\arcmin 31\farcs1754 \pm 0\farcs002$.
 When calculating the positional error, we took into account the uncertainty of the coordinates of the phase-reference calibrator source ($0.11$\,mas in right ascension and $0.18$\,mas in declination direction\footnote{According to the latest Radio Fundamental Catalog \citep{rfc} rfc2025b maintained by L. Petrov at \url{https://astrogeo.org/sol/rfc/rfc_2025b/}}), and the error arising from the phase-referencing technique which depends on the target and calibrator source separation, in our case $1\fdg45$. \cite{multiview} estimate this error to be $\sim2$\,mas. \cite{pradel_charlot} obtained a close value of $1.5$\,mas via simulated VLBI observations.
 We used the larger, more conservative value.
 It should also be noted that the coordinates of the phase-reference calibrator source were measured at $8.4$\,GHz, while the EVN observation was conducted at $1.7$\,GHz.
 Frequency-dependent core shift \citep{coreshift} could cause a difference between the International Celestial Reference Frame \citep[ICRF,][]{icrf3} position determined at $8.4$~GHz and the $1.7$-GHz position of the calibrator.

 To describe the emission quantitatively, we fitted the visibilities with circular Gaussian brightness distribution model components.
 Since self-calibration cannot be performed, the obtained flux densities are expected to be lower than the real value due to coherence loss \citep{coherence-loss}.
 Previous works \citep[e.g.][]{mosoni_coherenceloss,gabanyi_coherenceloss} estimated the coherence loss to be $\sim 25$\,\%.
 The parameters of the two fitted components are given in Table~\ref{tab:evn_modelfit}, where the flux densities have been increased to account for the coherence loss.
 The errors were calculated according to the formulae given by \cite{error_est}.
 For the flux density errors, another $10$\,\% was added in quadrature to account for the absolute amplitude calibration inaccuracies.
+The full width at half-maximum (FWHM) sizes of the fitted Gaussian features, $\sim 10$\,mas and $\sim 4$\,mas, corresponding to $\sim 71$\,pc and $\sim 28$\,pc linear sizes at the source's redshift, quantify their compact nature.

 The brightness temperature of the features can be calculated as \citep[e.g.,][]{tb_veres}